Designing Privacy-aware Internet of Things Applications: Privacy-by-Design Framework

-The relationship between Hoepman's \cite{Hoepmanraey} design strategies and our guidelines are presented in Table \ref{Tbl:Analysis}.
-At a high-level, we have identified two major privacy risks, namely, secondary usage ($\otimes$) and unauthorized access ($\circleddash$) that would arise as consequences of not following the guidelines.
-Secondary usage refers to the use collected data for purposes that were not initially consented to by the data owners \cite{Lowrance2003}, which can lead to privacy violations.
-Unauthorised access is when someone gains access to data without proper authorisation during any phase of the data life cycle.
-We will use the above symbols to denote which threat is relevant to each guideline.
-In Table \ref{Tbl:Analysis}, privacy guidelines are colour coded based on the primary privacy design strategy that they are belong to.
+In our previous work \cite{PrivacyAssessment}, we identified two major privacy risks, namely, secondary usage ($\otimes$) and unauthorised access ($\circleddash$) that would arise as consequences of not following the guidelines.
+Secondary usage refers to the use of collected data for purposes that were not initially consented to by the data owners \cite{Lowrance2003}, which can lead to privacy violations.
+Unauthorised access is when someone breaches the confidentiality of the data during any phase of the data life cycle by gaining without proper authorisation.
+The above symbols above are used to denote which threat is relevant to each guideline.
+In Table \ref{Tbl:Analysis}, privacy guidelines are colour coded based on the primary privacy design strategy that they belong to.
 However, it is important to note that some guidelines may belong to multiple design strategies.
 For example, \textbf{(Guidelines 6)} \textit{minimise data retention period} can primarily be identified as a minimise strategy, but it can also be classified as a hide strategy as it reduces the period for which data is visible.